-He is actually a founding partner of Bodegas Hispano+Suizas, director of the wineries Vegamar and Herseca and passionate about white, pink and sparkling wines.
-Learn why.
+Pablo Ossorio is a founding partner of Bodegas Hispano+Suizas, director of the wineries Vegamar and Herseca and is passionate about white, pink and sparkling wines.
+Learn more here!

 Currently, he excels as a founding partner of Bodegas Hispano+Suizas S.L., Technical Director of Bodegas Vegamar, Director of Bodegas Herseca, and is in charge of Oenoconsulting Ossorio & Ossorio S.L., a wine consulting firm with international reach.